danielsaidi/website_danielsaidi/collections/_lyrics/deed/deed-did-it/like-an-eagle.md

 ---
 title:  Like An Eagle
+band:   dEEd
+album:  dEEd Did It
 ---

 It's the way you move
-in your earthbound ways
+In your earthbound ways
 The way you move
-betrays your race
+Betrays your race

 Would you have settled for the sea?
 Would you, would you?